jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

   5. Consider using AutoMapper to map the Model constructs from REST API to MVC.
 Currently is manual import over.
   6. Optional: Utilize different serializer.
 Eg. builder.Services.AddControllersWithViews().AddXmlSerializerFormatters();
   7. Look into Customized exception handling.
+  8. Currently, to display all product items in a cart, it is used through DTO concept in REST API.
+To reevaluate if using a ModelView approach is more beneficial and practical.
+     - Same goes for couple of other methods within Carts Controller.
+Since currently Cart Controller dependency inject both product and cart context, there is no clear separation of concern.
+Decoupling them would be more suitable.
+     - Another approach is to utilize Event-driven architecture